Graduate programs general FAQ

 Any tenure track or tenured CU Boulder faculty member who holds a doctorate may serve as the chair of your advisory committee.
 However, most, but not all, current ATLAS PhD students are advised by ATLAS Institute faculty members.
 Regardless of departmental affiliation, advisors of ATLAS PhD students are expected to provide tuition and stipend support.

-Those applying for admission in fall 2021, the ATLAS PhD program does not require the GRE.
+For those applying for admission in fall 2022, the ATLAS PhD program does not require the GRE.

 We aim to support every PhD student with tuition and stipend throughout their program, and admission to the program comes with a four-year funding commitment, as long as students remain in good academic standing and are making progress toward your degree.
 Most PhD students are supported by funding from their advisor’s research grants, although a few ATLAS-funded teaching assistantships are available.